Requirements/Application Procedures and Forms

 All students who will have completed credits equivalent to one year of full-time law study (29 credits), may apply for a clinic.
 Factors relevant to selection for admission include:

 1. Student seniority (this factor is given significant priority);

 2. First time Clinic enrollees are given priority over those who have previously enrolled in a clinic;

 3. Evening and Flextime students are given priority in the 3-credit clinics; and

 4. Completion of relevant pre-requisite courses, interviews, and other clinic-specific screening criteria.

-While there is no minimum grade point average for enrollment in the Clinics, a student on academic probation will not be eligible to enroll in a Clinic, absent extraordinary circumstances.
+While there is no minimum grade point average for enrollment in the clinics, a student on academic probation may not enroll in a clinic.

 The fifty (50) hour Touro requirement is satisfied upon the student’s successful completion of every clinic except the Criminal Prosecution Clinic.